aprimr/ShortUrl/Readme.md

 ## Conclusion

-This URL shortener app allows users to generate short links, view them in a list, and remove them if needed.
+This URL shortener app allows users to generate short links.
 It’s a simple but powerful tool for managing URLs.
 The backend provides easy-to-use API endpoints to interact with the data, and the frontend is designed with a clean, responsive UI using React and Tailwind CSS.

-## License

-This project is licensed under the **MIT License** - see the LICENSE file for details.